Finance Jobs at University of Washington with Visa Sponsorship

 Which visa types does University of Washington commonly use for Finance roles?

-University of Washington sponsors several visa categories for Finance professionals, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals, J-1 for qualifying exchange arrangements, and F-1 OPT and CPT for current students.
+University of Washington sponsors several visa categories for Finance professionals, including H-1B, E-3 for Australian citizens, TN visa for Canadian and Mexican nationals, J-1 visa for qualifying exchange arrangements, and F-1 OPT and CPT for current students.
 Permanent residency pathways through EB-2 and EB-3 are also available for longer-term positions, typically after an initial nonimmigrant period.

 What qualifications does University of Washington expect for Finance roles?